night-crawler/fzf/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+how to use your role

+1) define fzf_installation_path and fzf_user_list i.e. in ./group_vars/all/fzf.yml
+    fzf_userlist:
+     - ubuntu
+     - user
+    fzf_install_path:  "/usr/local/fzf"

+2) add the role to the playbook

     - hosts: servers
+      roles:
+        - role: taktus.fzf
+          tags:
-      roles: fzf
+            - fzf

 License
 -------